 - Start readjusting to a school-year bedtime and implement a routine (I tend to start 2 – 3 weeks before school starts).
 You can have them start going to sleep at the time they will be headed to bed during the school year or you can gradually keep moving their bedtime up until you get to the desired time.

 - Get your kiddos signed up for health and dental insurance.
 With germs from other children and physical activities they will be participating in, you want to be prepared.
 Plus, a healthy child is a more focused child in school.
-For those reasons and more, you shouldn’t put it off. *Check out these 10 Things you should know about Florida KidCare I recently wrote on the blog.
+For those reasons and more, you shouldn’t put it off.

 - Gather all school forms as they arrive and keep them in a designated area so that you know where they are when you need them.